singulart/subreddit-admin/README.md

 JHipster-generated README.md has a lot to improve when production deployment matters are concerned.

 This project was created with AWS containerized deployment in mind.
-The Docker image needs to be built using ARM64 architecture:
+The Docker image needs to be built for ARM64 architecture:
 `npm run java:docker:arm64`.
 Should a different architecture be required, use appropriate EC2 instance type that supports it.

-After the image is built, you can push it to the AWS Elastic Container Repository (make sure to create one beforehand!):
+Pushing the built image to the AWS Elastic Container Repository (make sure to create one beforehand!) is done using docker CLI:

 ```sh
 docker tag subredditsadmin <AWS ACCOUNT NUMERIC ID>.dkr.ecr.<AWS REGION>.amazonaws.com/subredditsadmin:latest`